-At all levels, effectiveness in this area is about leading from the front and communicating with clarity, conviction and enthusiasm.
-It's about supporting principles of fairness of opportunity for all and a dedication to a diverse range of citizens.
-At senior levels, it is about establishing a strong direction and a persuasive future vision; managing and engaging with people with honesty and integrity, and upholding the reputation of the Department and the Civil Service.
+At all levels, effectiveness in this area is about showing our pride and passion for public service, communicating purpose and direction with clarity, integrity and enthusiasm.
+It's about championing difference and external experience, and supporting principles of fairness of opportunity for all.
+For leaders, it is about being visible, establishing a strong direction and persuasive future vision; managing and engaging with people in a straightforward, truthful, and candid way.